For questions, please contact firstname.lastname@example.org.

 All teams must compete in a minimum number of USQ official and ranked games during the season against a minimum number of teams in multiple locations.

-Regional championships and US Quidditch Cup do not count toward this total.
+Collegiate Regional Championships and US Quidditch Cup do not count toward this total.
 Read the full season play requirements here.

-Competitive teams are required to certify referees in order to facilitate regular competitive play in the still-developing sport of quidditch.
+Competitive teams are required to certify officials in order to facilitate regular competitive play in the still-developing sport of quidditch.

 *Adult players may upgrade to a referee membership for $25.
+Upgrade can be done on the 'Membership' tab of your USQ dashboard.
 This will make one eligible for the certified lead assistant referee position at official matches, which has a compensation rate of $10/game.

 Teams that have players transferring to or from their team will be expected to maintain a fully certified crew.
 Players transferring to a team are immediately eligible to count as a referee for their new team.
 When a player transfers from a team, their old team will be given two weeks from the date of the transfer to complete their crew to these standards.

-The status of team referee requirements is publicly available here.
+The status of team referee and snitch runner requirements is publicly available here.

 For more information on how to become a referee or for a description of the tiered referee system, click here.